Embedding events in your website

 The example below has customised settings that show the Category filter and only display the next 3 events.

-Once embedded into your website, any web visitor who clicks on an event will be taken to the event page where they can sign-up and obtain tickets for your event (if sign-up is enabled on the event).
+Once embedded into your website, any web visitor who clicks on an event will be taken to the event page where they can sign-up and select tickets for your event (if sign-up is enabled on the event).

 For events that are part of a sequence - whether 'sign-up to sequence' is enabled or not - we only display the next upcoming date in the sequence where the event names used within the sequence are not unique.
-So when your event calendar is quiet, you won't see duplicates of the same event filling up the Feature Event feed; allowing you other one-off events an opportunity to be featured too!
-For example, if you have a weekly "Alpha course" running as a Featured Event and you don't have any other Featured Events running at that time, you will just see the next Alpha course date in the featured feed.
-Once that event date passes, the next date in the Alpha course sequence will show, and so on.
+So when your event calendar is quiet, you won't see duplicates of the same event filling up the Featured Event feed; allowing your other one-off events an opportunity to be featured too!
+For example, if you have a weekly "Alpha course" running as a Featured Event and you don't have any other Featured Events running at that time, you will just see the next Alpha course date in the "Featured" feed.
+Once one event sequence date passes, the next date in the Alpha course sequence will show, and so on.
 However, if the events within the same sequence have different event names then we do show the next uniquely-named featured event in the featured feed.

 Embed an event's sign-up form in your website

 Ordinarily, when someone clicks on an event in your web-embedded ChurchSuite calendar, the event page opens in a new browser page.
-However it's also possible to embed an event page, or just part of the event page (perhaps the sign-up form) into a page on your website.
+However it's also possible to embed an event page, or just part of the event page (perhaps the sign-up form) into an existing page on your website.
 This might be useful in the context of certain church events where you already have a webpage styled and designed for your particular event, and you just want to embed the ChurchSuite sign-up form for that event, rather than re-direct the user to the ChurchSuite event page in a new browser page.

 For events set as visible in the embeddable calendar, there's an event-specific embed code generator, which you find on the event page within ChurchSuite's Calendar module.